BlauGroup/RNMC/GMC.md

             count                  INTEGER NOT NULL
     );
 ```
-- <span style="color:#0066CC"> trajectories </span>: This table records each reaction run during the duration of the simulation.
+- <span style="color:#0066CC"> trajectories </span>: this table records each reaction run during the duration of the simulation.
 For each reaction the seed of the simulation that executed the reaction and corresponding step and time are recorded.

 ```
     CREATE TABLE trajectories (